-Assets held by the NLRB that are not available to the NLRB for obligation are considered non-entity assets.
+Assets held by the NLRB that are not available to the NLRB for obligation are considered nonentity assets.
 Non-Entity assets, restricted by nature, consist of miscellaneous receipt accounts.
-The miscellaneous receipts represent court fines and fees collected for Freedom of Information Act (FOIA) requests that must be transferred to the Treasury at the end of each fiscal year.
+The miscellaneous receipts represent court fines and fees collected for FOIA requests that must be transferred to the Treasury at the end of each fiscal year.